spacechem-community-developers/SpaceChem-Community-Edition/README.md

 ## Acknowledgments

-The authors would like to thank Zach Barth, the head of Zachtronics Industries, for allowing access to the source of the game to make this Community Edition possible.
+The authors would like to thank Zach Barth, the head of Zachtronics, for allowing access to the source of the game to make this Community Edition possible.